Fourth Children: Analysis and themes

-In the first scene, Misato is questioned by the Instrumentality Committee; Misato rejects the possibility of systematic action by the Angels, to which the Commission corresponds: "Their actions are independent, so far".
-At the end of the session, Gendo says: "The Angels are beginning to attain intelligence".
+In the first scene, Misato is questioned by the Instrumentality Committee.
+The Committee expresses concerns about the Angels getting more intelligent and asks whether the Angel launched a psychological attack against Shinji.
+Misato rejects the possibility of systematic action by the Angels, to which the Commission corresponds: "Their actions are independent, so far".
+At the end of the session, Gendo says that "the Angels are beginning to attain intelligence".
 The possibility of Angels learning and evolving is introduced.
 According to academic Satoshi Tsukamoto, the Angels "are attempting to acquire abilities to compete against human beings and control them".
 Japanese writer Masashi Kitamura agreed that the Angels gradually progress in communicating with the Evas they fight, and send messages to Shinji during the series.
 In another scene, Kaji takes Shinji to his melon field; Evangelion Chronicle noted that the melons' shape resembles that of the Angel Leliel.
 According to Redmond, Kaji's field indicates that Nerv's geofront "is also the symbolic global ecology of Tokyo-3's multinational city".
 Perhaps concerned about Shinji, Kaji begins to address unpleasant things and the pleasure of seeing something grow; Kaji tells Shinji that those who suffer show kindness to others.
-The theme of "unpleasant things" had been already explored in the previous episode.
+The theme of "unpleasant things" had already been explored in the previous episode.
+Scholar David Fajardo-Chica noted Kaji, unlike Gendo or Ritsuko, "always maintains that people only need personal reflection to understand social dynamics" in his philosophical conversations with Shinji.
+For writer Andrew M. Winters, Shinji becomes more sympathetic to the idea that people don't understand themselves, which allows him to accept people's flaws, "including his own".
+According to scholar Emily Wati Muir, Shinji also produces justification for war because "his newfound courage to protect humanity could arguably be considered 'the protection of the innocent'".